Saturday, May 30, 2026

 ...

-He pulls this one as Trump tries to set up a slush fund, bans the IRS from looking into his family funds, and oh, yes, has the entire war with Iran going on.
+He pulls this one as Trump tries to set up a slush fund and ban the IRS from looking into his family funds, and oh, yes, has the entire war with Iran going on.

 ...